The US DOT has underwritten the creation of a basic editing tool to help others create suitable DSRC MAP messages. This work was done by Leidos.

 It is known to be able to create basic MAP messages, and can encode these to the current UPER formats.
 But does not support the many attribute types that were added in the 20015/2016 revisions.
 Like many MAP editing efforts at this point in time, any user can find many faults and suggest desired improvements.
 This tool uses an internal GeoJSON format and BING base maps.
-It is a web based client serve application.
-It is free to those parties that the US DOT allow access to (so you must register to use it).
-At this time it does not correctly implement the X-Y offset process defined by the standard, and therefore produces overly large message payloads.
+It is a web based client server application.
+It is free to those parties that the US DOT allows access to (so you must register to use it).

 Longer term plans and support for this tool are not known at this time.
+You will see a “request access” link at the top of the page, use this to request access to use the tool.
 Contact <need an official person here> for further information and support.

 Where to Get it